Archives: Courses

 📞 Company bookings available at your site or ours – call us on 0800 333 899 to learn more.

-Our Rigging & Slinging: Direct Crane Operations course (Unit Standard 3789) is designed for workers needing to safely sling varied regular loads and direct a crane during lifting operations.
+Our Rigging & Slinging: Direct Crane Operations course is designed for workers needing to safely sling varied regular loads and direct a crane during lifting operations.
 Delivered in person by experienced instructors, this one-day course provides a mix of theory and practical tasks that meet industry expectations in a supported, safety-first environment.

 You’ll gain essential skills in hazard management, communication methods, lift planning, and the correct use of rigging equipment.
 This course is ideal for those working toward Dogman responsibilities or preparing for more advanced crane operation standards.